-The Lemonade Group harnesses artificial intelligence ("AI") and machine learning together with behavioral economics (including its Giveback program, as further described below) to create better, affordable, and more customized accurate insurance products.
+The Lemonade Group harnesses artificial intelligence ("AI") and machine learning together with behavioural economics (including its Giveback program, as further described below) to create better, affordable, and more customised accurate insurance products.
 AI and machine learning allow a leaner cost structure and better risk management, which can contribute to lower loss and expense ratios.
-In addition, behavioral economics elements embedded in the Lemonade Group's business model and products positively motivate customers and diminish fraud and associated costs.
-Given the small volume of activities in the EU, this use of AI is not yet material compared to the use of AI in the U.S.
+In addition, behavioural economics elements embedded in the Lemonade Group's business model and products positively motivate customers and diminish fraud and associated costs.
+In the EU use of AI is not yet material compared to the use of AI in the U.S given the lack of scale in data.

-The Lemonade Giveback program
+A.1.3 The Lemonade Giveback program